ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/dbt on snowflake.md

 {# {{ config(materialized='table') }} #} -- this is the right way to comment jinja code !
 ```

+**⚠️ Note that by default, all models, seeds, and snapshots are materialized as transient tables (cheeper) in Snowflake unless configured otherwise.**

 ### Creating Models in dbt :

 Now comes the part of transforming data ! the transformation we will create will be materialized as views before loading them later into the final tables : marts (facts and dimensions).